MNoorFawi/curlora/README.md

 Please Note:
 1. Some variables and values are hardcoded either in code/utils.py or code/curlora.py like the layers to apply to, rank, alpha, device etc.
-2. The code only supports CausalLM models so far
-3. Ongoing work (contributions are welcome) on supporting quantization (QCURLoRA) i.e. so far you load the whole model not quantized.
+2. Ongoing work (contributions are welcome) on supporting quantization (QCURLoRA) i.e. so far you load the whole model not quantized.
-4. Ongoing work (contributions are welcome) to enable fine-tuning with Trainer and/or SFTTrainer
+3. Ongoing work (contributions are welcome) to enable fine-tuning with Trainer and/or SFTTrainer
-5. In code/ directory there are notebooks to run the research paper experiments
+4. In code/ directory there are notebooks to run the research paper experiments

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/MNoorFawi/curlora/blob/main/LICENSE) file for details.